Failing to plan is planning to fail.

 I’m not however, suggesting that you rush the process …

-Once you feel your body has recovered on the Strict Elimination Stage of AIP (my Functional MD suggests that you should be symptom-free or almost symptom-free before you start reintroductions) you can start looking at adding things back … but don’t go at it all willy-nilly … make sure you do it right or you’ll have wasted precious time and have to start again.
+Once you feel your body has recovered on the Strict Elimination Stage of AIP (my Functional MD suggests that you should be symptom-free or seen considerable improvements before you start reintroductions) you can start looking at adding things back … but don’t go at it all willy-nilly … make sure you do it right or you’ll have wasted precious time and have to start again.

 You can learn more about reintroductions on our Resources Page, or better yet from a medical expert, Dr. Sarah Ballantyne in her guidebook, The Autoimmune Protocol.
 Grab your copy here.